 Insurance companies are hoping you don’t die while you’re covered (how sweet!) so they want to make sure you’re healthy before insuring you.
 If you prove you’re in good health, they in turn offer you lower rates.
 In-person medical exams are commonplace, especially for larger coverage amounts, and some insurance companies even offer free fitness wearables to track your activity levels in the short term, while you apply for coverage.

-Which life insurance policy should I pick?
+Which is the best life insurance policy for me?

-Unfortunately, the answer isn’t in the back of the book for this question.
+The life insurance policy you should choose isn’t in the back of the book for this question.
 Life insurance is a deeply personal purchase and there are a lot of factors to consider.
 Not only should you factor in your family’s current financial needs, but you should also account for future costs like tuition fees, funeral arrangements, estate taxes, and any other debts or obligations you would want settled should you die.
 There a lot of options to choose from and myriad combinations of coverage, but you should only purchase a policy you can afford and that you’re confident makes the most sense for you and your family.

 We’ve only scratched the surface here, so if you’re still curious about life insurance, and want to dive deeper on some of these terms and concepts check out the rest of PolicyAdvisor magazine for honest, insurance advice and in-depth articles.